-The Factory phase is the initial stage in which the system has been built from the factory and no AMT Setup and Configuration has been done.
+The Factory phase is the initial stage in which the system has been built from the factory and no AMT setup and configuration has been done.
 The only way to access AMT in Factory phase is through the MEBx.
 This phase will end for SMB mode systems after changing the default password.
 Enterprise mode systems also require that you set the Provisioning ID (PID) and Provisioning Passphrase (PPS).
+More details about passwords, PIDs, and PPS are provided in later sections of this paper.